coleifer/huey/docs/api.rst

         Utilize the Storage key/value APIs to implement simple locking.

         This lock is designed to be used to prevent multiple invocations of a task from running concurrently.
-Can be used as either a context-manager or as a task decorator.
+Can be used either within the task as a context-manager or as a task decorator.
 If using as a decorator, place it directly above the function declaration.

         If a second invocation occurs and the lock cannot be acquired, then a :py:class:`TaskLockedException` is raised, which is handled by the